hail-is/hail/hail/python/hail/docs/getting_started.rst

     /usr/java/default/bin/java: symbol lookup error: /.../...netlib-native_system-linux-x86_64.so: undefined symbol: cblas_dgemv

-Then add extra Spark configuration Spark pointing to the directory where BLAS is installed:
+Then add extra Spark configuration Spark pointing to the directory where BLAS and LAPACK are installed:

 .. code-block:: text

-    --conf spark.executor.extraClassPath="/path/to/BLAS"
+    --conf spark.executor.extraClassPath="/path/to/BLAS:/path/to/LAPACK"

 See `netlib-java <https://github.com/fommil/netlib-java>`_ for more information.